johnnyshankman/hihat/README.md

 ### Tips

-* Use the search bar to quickly find songs.
 * Right-click on a song for more options, like lookup on Spotify and Delete
-* Right-click on the album art to Download or Copy to Clipboard
+* Right-click on the album art for more options, like Download or Copy to Clipboard
-* Explore the hihat menu for additional features like backing up your library or managing duplicate songs.
+* Explore the hihat menu for features like backing up your library or deduplicating your library
 * Click on the song name in the player to scroll back to the current song
 * Click on the album art to scroll back to the current song
 * Try resizing the window, it fits all sorts of sizes!